AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/MappingType/README.md

 MappingType Class
 =================
-AutomationML 2.1 APIThis Class is a wrapper for the CAEXElement 'MappingObject'
+This Class is a wrapper for the CAEXElement 'MappingObject'

 Inheritance Hierarchy